tenable/integration-cscc/README.md

 5. Download the installation script: `curl -o installer.sh https://raw.githubusercontent.com/tenable/integration-cscc/master/install-tenable-cscc.sh`
 6. Run the installer `chmod 755 installer.sh && sudo ./installer.sh`
 7. Copy the service key onto the host (such as /etc/google-account.json).
-8. Update the variables within the /etc/conf.d/tenable-cscc file.
+8. Update the variables within the /etc/tenable-cscc.conf file.
-9. Start the service `systemctl start tenable-cscc`
+9. Start the service `sudo systemctl start tenable-cscc`

 ### Options
 The following below details both the command-line arguments as well as the equivalent environment variables.

 ```